polkadot-evm/frontier/docs/optimization.md

 It's also important to check whether one's blockchain is really already performance-bottlenecked, or it is simply certain parameters set incorrectly.
 For example, in certain situations, simply raise the block gas limit may be sufficient to increase the throughput.

-## Not make things worse
+## Notes on PolkaVM

+The Frontier project provides optional support of PolkaVM through the `pallet-evm-polkavm` pallet.

-In Polkadot parachains, the performance is bottlenecked by Proof-of-Validity (PoV) size limit.
-If the smart contract size becomes larger due to VM execution optimization, then this will actually result in worse performance, because now, within the PoV size limit, less contracts can fit.
-As PolkaVM contracts are usually 10x (sometimes even 80x or more) larger than the equivalent EVM contracts, we recommend that PolkaVM contracts are used only for specifically compute-heavy workload and all other contracts to be deployed in EVM bytecode.
+However, in Polkadot parachains, the performance is [bottlenecked by Proof-of-Validity (PoV) size limit](https://github.com/paritytech/substrate/issues/9354).
+If the smart contract size becomes larger due to VM execution optimization, then this will result in worse throughput regardless of VM performance -- within the PoV size limit, less contracts can fit.

+At this moment, PolkaVM contracts are usually 10x (sometimes even 80x or more) larger than the equivalent EVM contracts, which means a chain deployed with PolkaVM contracts will have (counterintuitively) less throughput than equivalent EVM contracts.
+We therefore recommend that PolkaVM contracts are used only for specifically compute-heavy workload and all other contracts to be deployed in EVM bytecode.

 [^knuth]: Donald Knuth, *The Art of Computer Programming*
 [^zhang]: Hongbo Zhang (Cornell), [*What makes EVM slow?*](https://www.youtube.com/watch?v=2_GX8iCVNrA)